-The scientific knowledge generation supported by ChemistryNL serves two purposes.
-Societal challenges on the one hand call for focused innovation while scientific challenges require a strong basis of the underlying (chemical) disciplines.
-Both goals are highly complementary and form the basis of the next two chapters.
+The roadmap Conversion & Process Technology focuses on the development of efficient (bio)chemical processes and separation technologies without waste production.
+The scientific knowledge generated serves two purposes; Societal challenges on the one hand call for focused innovation while scientific challenges require a strong knowledge base of the underlying (chemical) disciplines.
+Both goals are highly complementary and form the basis of the two chapters in this roadmap.

-The societal challenges are described in chapter two and are divided into three themes:
+The societal challenges are described in chapter two and are divided into two themes:

-- Making Molecules Efficiently, which focuses on creation of efficient (minimal resources using) processes per sé (large volume products are dominant application field). - Making Molecules Circularly, which focusses on, as high as possible, re-use of molecular material, supplemented (if necessary) by bio-renewable feedstock. - Making Functional Molecules, which focuses on creation of new (societal relevant) functionality in molecules, includes methods of preparation (specialty, fine and pharma chemicals are dominant application field).
+- Making Molecules Efficiently, which focuses on creation of efficient (minimal resources using) processes per sé (large volume products are the dominant application field). - Making Molecules Circularly, which focuses on, as high as possible, the re-use of molecular material, supplemented (if necessary) by bio-renewable feedstock.

-The scientific and technological challenges are described in chapter three and are divided into three disciplines:
+The scientific and technological challenges are described in chapter three and are divided into two disciplines:

-- Process technology
+- Process technology - Catalysis

-- Catalysis

-- Synthesis

-The roadmap promotes multi-scale understanding and developments all the way from active sites (nm), particle agglomerates (μ m) to catalyst particles (mm), to reactors (m) and the refineries or chemical plants in which they are integrated, as well as the time-scales governing chemical reactions (ps) via transport phenomena (ms) to the complete lifetime of a catalyst (minutes to years).
-Interdisciplinary research where all these scales are combined have proven useful in optimizing particular systems.
+The roadmap promotes multi-scale understanding and developments all the way from active sites (nm), particle agglomerates ( $\mu$ m) to catalyst particles (mm), to reactors (m) and the refineries or chemical plants in which they are integrated, as well as the time-scales governing chemical reactions (ps) via transport phenomena (ms) to the complete lifetime of a catalyst (minutes to years).
 In addition to the dimensions, understanding how these existing (infrastructural) systems are linked also yields valuable information.
-Understanding these systems can help to find the right approaches to enable the energy and material transitions that we currently face.
-This is especially true for developments where materials that have been used as an energy source are now recycled to serve as feedstock.
-Such chemical knowledge can be used in transdisciplinary research that are the basis for new policy that target system wide changes.
+Indeed, understanding these systems can help to find the right approaches to enable the energy and material transitions that we currently face.
+This is especially true for developments where materials that have been used as an energy carrier are now recycled to simultaneously serve as feedstock.
+Such chemical knowledge can be used in transdisciplinary research that is the basis for a new policy that targets system-wide changes.

-The contents of the roadmap fits into the program of Horizon Europe.
-It has a good overlap with Horizon Europe's Cluster 4 (digital, industry and space).
-Relevant calls can be found in themes like manufacturing technologies, circularity of resources, electrification and climate-neutral industry.
-The main purpose of this roadmap is to structure funding in national innovation programs.
+The contents of the roadmap fit into the program of Horizon Europe, displaying significant overlap with Horizon Europe's Cluster 4 (digital, industry, and space).
+Relevant calls can be found in themes like manufacturing technologies, circularity of resources, electrification, and climate-neutral industry.
+The main purpose of this roadmap is to structure funding for national innovation programs.
 The previous version of this roadmap was a base for the knowledge and innovation agenda's (KIA), now the contribution of this roadmap to these KIA's is stressed.